 The provisions on taxable incomes, allowable deductions and disallowable deductions apply accordingly.

-Note: In computing the total income of a partnership, there shall be deducted the cost of medical expenses or medical insurance cover paid the partnership for the benefit of any partner, subject to a limit of one million shillings per year.
+Note: In computing the total income of a partnership, there shall be deducted the cost of medical expenses or medical insurance cover paid by the partnership for the benefit of any partner, subject to a limit of one million shillings per year.

 Taxation of Legal Persons- Limited Companies